Spirits-/DynamicMarket/README.md

+# Notice:

+This project has been discontinued in favour of a Kotlin implementation: https://github.com/Spirits-/DynamicMarketKt

 # DynamicMarket
 A dynamic CLI market generator for DnD that reads from an excel spreadsheet.
 It will generate between 0 and 5 shops with different produced based on data sourced from the sheet.
 This allows an user inexperienced in the arcane ways of coding to modify the data to their liking.